-On Compliance on the Corporate Governance Code
+Report to the Shareholders of Deshbandhu Polymer Limited On Compliance on the Corporate Governance Code

-We have examined the compliance status to the Corporate Governance Code by "Deshbandhu Polymer Limited" for the year ended on 30th June, 2021 This Code relates to the Notification No. Natification No. BSEC/CMRRCD/2006-158/207/Admin/80 dated June 03, 2018 of the Bangladesh Securities and Exchange Commission.
+We have examined the compliance status to the Corporate Governance Code by "Deshbandhu Polymer Limited" for the year ended 30th June 2022.
+This code relates to the Notification No. Notification No. BSEC/CMRRCD/2006-158/207/Admin/80 dated June 03, 2018 of the Bangladesh Securities and Exchange Commission.

 Such compliance with the Corporate Governance Code is the responsibility of the Company.
-Our examination was limited to the procedures and implementation thereof as adopted by the Management in ensuring compliance to the conditions of the Corporate Governance Code.
+Our examination was limited to the procedures and implementation, thereof as adopted by the Management in ensuring compliance to the conditions of the Corporate Government Code.

-This is a scrutiny and verification and an Independent audit on compliance of the conditions of the Corporate Governance Code as well as the provisions of relevant Bangladesh Secretarial Standards (BSS) as adopted by Institute of Chartered Secretaries of Bangladesh (ICSB) in so far as those standards are not inconsistent with any condition of this Corporate Governance Code.
+This is a scrutiny and verification and an independent audit on compliance of the Corporate Governance Code as well as the provisions of relevant Bangladesh Secretarial Standards (BSS) as adopted by the Institute of Chartered Secretaries of Bangladesh (ICSB) in so far as those standards are not inconsistent with any condition of this Corporate Governance Code.